wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/fluentd-arcsight-logger.md

 * Incoming webhook processing is configured in the `source` directive:
     * All HTTP and HTTPS traffic is sent to 9880 Fluentd port
-    * TLS certificate for HTTPS connection is located within the file `/etc/pki/ca.pem`
+    * Certificate for HTTPS connection to Fluentd is located within the file `/etc/ssl/certs/fluentd.crt`
+    * Private key for the certificate is located within the file `/etc/ssl/private/fluentd.key`
 * Forwarding logs to ArcSight Logger and log output are configured in the `match` directive:
     * All event logs are copied from Fluentd and forwarded to ArcSight Logger at the IP address `https://192.168.1.73:514`
     * Logs are forwarded from Fluentd to ArcSight Logger in the JSON format according to the [Syslog](https://en.wikipedia.org/wiki/Syslog) standard